Elias-Ladenburger/CSEP/README.md

 ## Future Work
 ### Known Bugs

-This project has been put into an almost usable state.
+This project has been put into a usable state.
 However, a few bugs and inconveniences remain:
-- The form for **inject choices** is still very cumbersome and unintuitive to use:
-  - after adding a page, the entire page must be refreshed before a new choice can be added (_can likely be solved with a simple Javascript function that appends fields based on a template_).
-  - To delete a choice, the "label" of the choice must be cleared (_can likely be solved with a simple Javascript function that automatically removes fields, if the choice is to be deleted_).
-  - It is currently not possible to add a "variable change" to a choice (_There are two obstacles here: one is that the subform for variable changes has the same two issues as the choices form mentioned above._
-  _The other issue is that the form currently does not actually connect to the "Variable Change" object - here some (minor) code changes may still be necessary_).
-- Similarly, it is not yet able to delete InjectConditions with the corresponding button.
+It is not yet able to delete InjectConditions with the corresponding button.
 Instead, the field 'If I take this variable' must be cleared (or set to '---').
 ### Known Change-Requests
-There are also some known change requests that I have so far not been able to implement.
-These include:
-- Allowing the trainer of a game to change the type of diagram that is shown to participants after each inject.
-- Allowing the trainer of a game to set _breakpoints_ at specific injects, beyond which participants are not allowed to advance, until the trainer allows so.
-- Allowing participants to change a previously given answer.
-- Allowing different types of inject (such as text input or multi-select).
+For a list of suggested changes, please refer to the appendix of the thesis that describes this prototype-

 ## Licenses